 So if you need an internet site that won’t change often, the right choice is a static website or often called a brochure page.
 Building static websites today does not require more time and effort than is the case with dynamic websites but once created static websites do not have to be maintained and are easy to operate and cannot be hacked or crashed.

-Static vs dynamic battle
+Static vs Dynamic Battle

-The word hourly refers to something that is fixed, that does not move or change in any way.
+The word static refers to something that is fixed, that does not move or change in any way.
 That’s enough to figure out what a static page is.
 No element on this page changes when accessed.
 Static websites are basic pages that require simple elements of code and design.
 “Static” also refers to an internet site that is fixed in terms of the number of pages.
 A fixed number of pages is delivered exactly as it was designed and stored.

-In contrast, the word dynamic refers to elements that are constantly changing, interactive, and functional.
+In contrast, the word dynamic refers to elements that are constantly changing, that are interactive, and functional.
 Instead of being just informative, dynamic websites include aspects that are characterized by interactivity and functionality.
 They are far more complex and versatile in every sense than static pages.

 When static and dynamic websites are discussed from a technical point of view, the differences between the two types of websites become even clearer.
 Static websites contain only fixed content that is easily served and scaled today using CDN services.
 The only way a user can communicate with a static page is by clicking on hyperlinks and filling out forms (like a contact form).
 Static pages allow one-way communication from the server to the visitor.